BrianMitchL/brianm.me/src/posts/2021-01-22-eleventy-redirect-from.md

 When migrating my site from Jekyll on GitHub Pages to Eleventy on GitHub Pages, I wanted to continue to use my page redirects to preserve old links.

 Caveat: Emitting new HTML files with redirect content is best for webservers that just serve files.
 Hosts like [Netlify](https://docs.netlify.com/routing/redirects/), [Vercel](https://vercel.com/docs/configuration#project/redirects), [AWS Amplify](https://docs.aws.amazon.com/amplify/latest/userguide/redirects.html), or your own webserver all offer ways to centrally configure redirects.
-Using your host or webserver to configure redirects is probably a better approach that serving redirect HTML files that are handled on the client side.
+Using your host or webserver to configure redirects is probably a better approach than serving redirect HTML files that are handled on the client side.

 ## Backstory